ksmetzger/orca-with-delphes/README.md

-#Open-world semi-supervised anomaly detection with ORCA using DELPHES dataset
+# Open-world semi-supervised anomaly detection with ORCA using DELPHES dataset
-##Modified from ORCA in order to work with particle physics simulation dataset DELPHES
+## Modified files from ORCA in order to work with particle physics simulation dataset DELPHES
 The files are copied and modified from https://github.com/snap-stanford/orca.
+License:

-License: 	MIT License
+ 	MIT License
   	Copyright (c) 2022 Kaidi Cao

 		Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal